 - Attach supporting documentation such as the course syllabus, a copy of the exam/assignment with the areas of alleged academic dishonesty highlighted and the source of dishonesty (e.g., turnitin.com report) indicated, the student’s exam/assignment compared to another student’s exam/assignment, etc.

-- If evidence points to the student’s use of an online resource such as Chegg or Course Hero, indicate that on the report form so that the Associate Dean of Students: Student Conduct can follow up with the online resource and potentially collect additional documentation.
+- If evidence points to the student’s use of an online resource such as Chegg or Course Hero, indicate that on the report form so that a student conduct administrator can follow up with the online resource and potentially collect additional documentation.

-Upon receipt of the report, the Associate Dean will:
+Upon receipt of the report, a student conduct administrator will:

 - Review the report and supporting documentation.